TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 Make TypoScript Available
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to automatically load the TypoScript files we have created in the previous step, a new PHP file ``sys_template.php`` needs to be created and stored in directory ``Configuration/TCA/Overrides/``.
+In order to automatically load the TypoScript files we have created in the previous step, a new PHP file :file:`sys_template.php` needs to be created and stored in directory `Configuration/TCA/Overrides/`.
 The content of this file should look like the following code.

 ::